Early Decision and Early Action: What You Need to Know

 The effect on aid awards is another disadvantage.
 Unless you are accepted into a college that guarantees to meet financial need with grants instead of loans, you risk getting a poor financial aid package or little merit money when you apply ED.
 While this is not the case at all colleges, less wealthy institutions have little incentive to award grants to a student if they are committed to coming anyway.
 In short, ED is sometimes only an option for those who can afford to pay a significant percentage or even the full cost of attendance.

 I am an athlete and the coach wants me to apply early decision.
 What should I do?

 It is true that many college coaches are trying to fill out their rosters.
 In return for a commitment to recommend you to the admissions office, they want you to commit to their program by applying early decision.
-If you decide not to do so, then you risk the coach no longer being interested in you for his team come April.
+If athletes decide not to do so, then they risk the coaches no longer being interested in them for their team come April when the regular decisions are released.
 Again, you need to be sure that you like the school to apply ED, however, if playing your sport in college is very important to you then you might have to go the early decision route, provided that you are offered the financial aid for which you are eligible.